Sport Aviation Specialties

 Install an ELT (Back)

-Unless you own a single-place aircraft, a weight shift aircraft, or a powered parachute, you will be required to have an emergency locator transmitter (ELT).
+Unless you own a single-place aircraft, a weight shift aircraft, or a powered parachute, you will be required to have an emergency locator transmitter (ELT) that is certified to TSO-C91A (121.5/243 MHz) or TSO-C126 (406 MHz).

 Follow the manufacturer's instructions in mounting the ELT.
 It should be mounted as far aft as possible, in the correct direction to allow activation in a crash.
 It is also important that the structure to which the ELT is mounted be adequate to withstand the weight and G-forces of the ELT without vibrating in flight or failing in case of a crash.

 The type of ELT you choose may be influenced by what you want it to do, i.e., to either simply satisfy FAA regulations for an ELT or to provide the best chance of being found after a crash.
-At the moment, both types of ELT signals are monitored by the Cospas-Sarsat orbiting satellites, in addition to be being routinely monitored by airliners and ground-based observers.
-However, the location of a 406-mHz signal can be pinpointed much more accurately than the TSO-C91a 121.5- or 243-mHz signal.
-Also, as of February 2009, the Cospas-Sarsat satellites will cease to monitor the older TSO-C91a signals; at that time FAA may begin to phase out the older units.
+As of February 2009, the 121.5-MHz ELT signals are no longer monitored by the Cospas-Sarsat orbiting satellites.
+However, they are still routinely monitored by airliners and ground-based observers.

 Install Other Required Equipment (Back)